-Staff have a key role in advising the Trust Board, CEO, LABs and Headteachers on the effectiveness of the behaviour principles, policy and procedures.
+Staff have a key role in advising the Trust Board, CEO, LABs and Head of Schools on the effectiveness of the behaviour principles, policy and procedures.
 They also have responsibility, with the support of the SLT, for creating a high-quality learning environment, teaching good behaviour and implementing the agreed policy and procedures (including sanctions and rewards) consistently.